 You can equally submit a virtual Project Brief and submit a Digital Portfolio in March if you wish.
+You can also use the project day work to supplement your digital portfolio.
 The grading system is of equal weight both for the Virtual Project Brief and the portfolio submission.
 If you decide to opt for the Virtual Project Brief and not to submit a portfolio, then the grade you receive for the Virtual Project Brief will represent your final score for that course.
 If you decide to opt for both the Virtual Project Brief and portfolio submission, then the highest grade achieved in either the Virtual Project Brief or the portfolio submission will be your final score for that course.

 Once you have applied for one or more of the above courses via the CAO before 1st February, our Admissions team will contact you via email regarding the Virtual Project Brief.
 Please note this initiative only applies to the above courses.
+The requirements for each course will vary depending on the discipline.
+Please refer to the brief on project day.
+You may submit a project and a portfolio.
+The deadline is the same date for both the Portfolio and Project Day submission.